createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 ## Requirements

-The Gitlab team suggests atleast 1GB RAM in your machine to run the Gitlab application, since Mountain Lion requires about 2GB+ RAM you can go ahead and tick that off the list.
+The Gitlab team suggests at least 1GB RAM in your machine to run the Gitlab application, since Mountain Lion requires about 2GB+ RAM you can go ahead and tick that off the list.

 ### Install Command Line Tools and Homebrew
 If you don't have [Homebrew](http://mxcl.github.com/homebrew/) installed already then before you start copy & pasting into Terminal you had better check you have [Command Line Tools](https://developer.apple.com/downloads) installed first.
 Done that?
 OK, time to install Homebrew.